CalvinWalantus/ClosingIn/Build_Demo/Readme.md

 - player floats midair when staitonary

 Optimization:
-This build should be played on a gaming desktop with a modern graphics card to avoid framerate lag.
+This build should be played on a gaming computer with a modern graphics card to avoid severe lag.

 Notes:
 Some areas are incomplete.
-The area currently reached by pressing Alpha4 is a good demonstration of the compressable mechanic.
+Make sure to check out the area currently reached by pressing Alpha 4, which is a good demonstration of the compressable mechanic.